fereshtehsdz/website-post-test/practicing-an-architecture-of-incompleteness.md

 Behind it rises a large housing complex of red brick facades and tall plane trees: the Chahar-Sad Dastgah project, built about eighty years ago for industrial workers.
 Small units with standard amenities were set among generous public green spaces.
 Some attribute its design to a former secretary of the Tudeh Party, arguing that the housing typologies supported working-class movements culminating in the 1979 Revolution.

 ![A wall in Naziabad bears the imprint of a former interior, now exposed to the street.
 Tehran’s Beautification Organization planned to turn it into a small public space.
 Photo by author.](https://github.com/fereshtehsdz/website-post-test/blob/images/Figure%201.jpg)
+###### A wall in Naziabad bears the imprint of a former interior, now exposed to the street.
+Tehran’s Beautification Organization planned to turn it into a small public space.
+Photo by author.
+<br><br>

 ## Beautification Projects
 In 2019, Tehran’s “Beautification” Organization marked around fifteen small vacant lots—each about 50 square meters—in the city’s southern neighborhoods.
 Each was handed to a prominent architect to be reimagined as a small public space.
 I was assigned one of these plots on behalf of a participating architect.
 The wall I’ve described stands as part of it.